 Dr. Karie, along with an assistant, will travel to your home (serving the southwest Chicago suburbs), so you and your pet can remain in a peaceful, comfortable and private environment.
 All of your love and focus can be directed towards your furry family member during this emotional time.
-The entire appointment is typically 1 hour long, which gives Dr. Karie the opportunity to work at a relaxed pace without rushing through any part of the process.
+The entire appointment is typically 45-60 minutes, which gives Dr. Karie the opportunity to work at a relaxed pace without rushing through any part of the process.

 Dr. Karie will begin the appointment by providing an overview of the euthanasia procedure.
 She takes as much time as you want to discuss any of your questions or concerns.
 The entire process is individually tailored towards your preferences, interest level and comfort.
 We can work in whichever area of your home where you and your pet are most comfortable, whether it be the living room floor, a family room couch or anywhere in between.
 We can also work outdoors in good weather conditions (above 50 degrees and not raining).

 Once you are ready for the procedure to begin, your pet will receive an injection under the skin containing a pain-reliever mixed with a heavy sedative to help them get calm and comfortable.
 As the sedative takes effect, usually within 5-15 minutes, you’ll notice your pet’s pain slip away as they continue to relax.
 Most pets typically fall asleep during this time.
 You and your family can be right by their side for the entire appointment.
 You can even hold them in your arms or your lap the whole time if you would like.